felixge/felixge.de/_drafts/implementing-state-machines-in-postgresql.md

 `order_events` table.

-The first thing we need is a good way to take a list of events and call our transition function on them recurisvely to determine the resulting state.
+The first thing we need is a good way to take a list of events and call our transition function on them recursively to determine the resulting state.
 There are multiple ways to accomplish this in PostgreSQL, but perhaps the most elegant is a [user-defined aggregate](https://www.postgresql.org/docs/current/static/xaggr.html).